Coburg: 17th century to early 20th century

 Due to the royal connections among the royal houses of Europe, Coburg was the site of many royal Ducal weddings and visits.
 Britain's Queen Victoria made six visits to Coburg during her 63-year reign.
 In 1894 the wedding of Ernest Louis, Grand Duke of Hesse and Princess Victoria Melita of Saxe-Coburg and Gotha brought together Queen Victoria, her son Edward (future Edward VII), her second son Alfred (Duke of Saxe-Coburg-Gotha), her daughter the German Dowager Empress Friedrich (Victoria), and many of her grandchildren, such as future Tsar Nicholas and Alexandra of Russia (Alix of Hesse), Kaiser Wilhelm II of Germany, and the future King George V of the United Kingdom.

-In November 1918, the last Duke of Saxe-Coburg and Gotha, Charles Edward, abdicated.
-The Freistaat Coburg which now came into being had to decide whether to become part of Thuringia or Bavaria.
-In a November 1919 referendum, the locals voted to join Bavaria with an 88% majority.
-On 1 July 1920, Coburg joined Bavaria.
+In November 1918, during German revolution that broke out in the final weeks of World War I, the last duke of Saxe-Coburg and Gotha, Charles Edward, abdicated.
+The Free State of Coburg which then came into being had to decide whether to become part of Thuringia or Bavaria.
+In a November 1919 referendum, the locals voted to join Bavaria with an 88% majority; the merger took place on 1 July 1920.